Welcome. This is me...

 You have everything you need within you to meet & create change.
 But knowing this rationally doesn't make your fears, stress, anxiety, loneliness, emptiness or sadness go away.
 When life becomes too overwhelming or stifling, when life seems to work against you or fall apart, when things aren't turning out the way you hoped they would or when you're feeling more and more tangled up in various thoughts or emotions - I am here for you.

 Some therapists focus on your past.
 Some coaches focus on your future.
 I like to meet you as you are, right now - in all your convoluted thoughts, numb sensations, intense emotions and unspoken wishes.
 They're all welcome in this space of sharing and listening, exploration and salvation.
 Our sessions or Sisterhood gatherings will provide you with insight, hope, peace, freedom and creativity.
-You'll be surprised and humbled by the beauty and wisdom that emerges from within - and the healing power of simply slowing down, breathing and being heard.
-Let me support you, as you continue on this ongoing journey of self-discovery, one uncertain step at a time.
+You'll be surprised and humbled by the beauty and wisdom that emerges from within, hidden like gold in the mines of darkness and disappointment - and the healing power of simply slowing down (a bit), breathing and being heard.
+I know this place - and would therefore love to support you, as you continue on this ongoing journey of self-discovery, one uncertain step at a time.